pushkarkadam/portfolio/my_collections/_posts/2021-12-14-code-breaking.md

 {% include image.html url="/portfolio/assets/images/blogs/cryptography/message2_freq.png" description="<strong>Fig. 3</strong>.
 Frequency distribution of letters in message 2" %}

 *Fig. 3* shows the frequency distribution of message 2.
-In Fig. 3, `h` has the highest peak.
+In Fig. 3, `h` has the highest peak. `h` is three letters away from `e`.
 Therefore, the key must be `3`.
 We can use the following code to decrypt message 2.

 {% highlight python %}
 print(decrypt_caesar(message2, 3))